Unfair Dismissal in Victoria

 Parties will require permission from FWC to be represented by a lawyer at the conference or hearing unless they are from a union.

 Unfair dismissal decisions

-The member overseeing the conference or hearing must take into account a number of factors in deciding whether your dismissal was harsh, unreasonable or unjust.
-These include but are not limited to whether a valid reason existed for your dismissal, whether you were told why you were being dismissed and given a chance to respond, whether you were previously warned about performing your duties poorly (if this was the reason you were dismissed) and any other factors that are considered to be relevant.
+The member overseeing an unfair dismissal conference or hearing must take into account a number of factors in deciding whether the dismissal was harsh, unreasonable or unjust.
+These include whether a valid reason existed for the dismissal, whether the employee was told why they were being dismissed and given a chance to respond, whether they were previously warned about performing their duties poorly (if this was the reason they were dismissed) and any other factors that are considered to be relevant.

 Appealing a decision

-If you make an unfair dismissal claim and it is unsuccessful, you cannot appeal the decision of the Fair Work Commission unless it grants you the right to do so.
-It will only do so if it considers it to be in the public interest to let the person appeal the decision.
+If a person makes an unfair dismissal claim and it is unsuccessful, they cannot appeal the decision of the Fair Work Commission unless it grants leave to do so.
+It will only do this if it considers it to be in the public interest to let the person appeal the decision.

 If the appeal is granted, a full bench of members of the FWC will hear the appeal.
 If the applicant is unhappy with the decision on appeal, they can make a further appeal to the Federal Court.